 M. Night Shyamalan clearly has a big heart, and a heart for big ideas.
 These things are good things for an artist to have, but they need direction, especially in a multimillion dollar, big budget summer movie.
 They also need to be tempered by a traditional, Christian worldview that focuses first on the Kingdom, or Spiritual Reign, of God and His righteousness with, preferably, overt, positive references to Jesus Christ and the Bible.
 Adding the former will make Shyamalan’s movies more entertaining and cohesive.
 Adding the latter will help them become truly inspiring, sublime works of art reflecting the glory of God and His amazing grace.

+LADY IN THE WATER stars Paul Giamatti as a troubled man named Cleveland who, after the murder of his wife and child, has withdrawn to become a stuttering maintenance man at an apartment complex.
+Cleveland encounters a water nymph named Story, who has come to the human world to inspire a writer whose work is supposed to move the world in a peaceful direction.
+She is being stalked by a monster, however.
+That sets the stage for Cleveland to employ the help of other people to find the writer and protect Story until she can be returned magically to her own world.
 At times, LADY IN THE WATER is a funny, warm, redemptive fairy tale.
 Then, however, it becomes a self-indulgent, messy tale about vague promises of a New Age utopia.
 The movie also shows aspects of being a flawed, self-indulgent, Romantic, and liberal fantasy where all human beings in Cleveland's apartment complex are basically good, but they are surrounded by evil.
 All of these good and bad messages compete with one another, leaving the movie without a single clear premise or a clearly defined morality and philosophy reflecting true biblical values.